Bruce-A-R/SQRT_Project/README.md

 - **SQRT Software**: contains final software used onboard SQRT during flight ("flight software").
 - **post-mission data analysis**: contains software used for post-mission data analysis, i.e. code not run onboard.
 Also contains collected test data

+##Software Architecture

+Ill add in a flowchart here in a bit -BR